Building The Kingdom

 What Are the Basics of a Free Roof Estimate?

-roof estimate - What Should Be in a Free Roof Estimate - Elevated RoofingKnowing what should be included in a free roof estimate for a repair or replacement can save you from frustration later.
-The following list is not exhaustive of what can be in your estimate since they vary from roofing company to roofing company, but it does have the basics.
+roof estimate - What Should Be in a Free Roof Estimate - Elevated RoofingKnowing what should be included in a new roof estimate for a repair or replacement can save you from experiencing frustration later.
+The following list is not exhaustive of what can be in your estimate since they vary from roofing company to roofing company, but it does feature the basics.

-• Detailed roof inspection—a thorough assessment of your roof’s condition.
+• Detailed roof inspection — Your new roof estimate should include a thorough assessment of your roof’s condition following the roof inspection.

-• Payment information – such as payment due dates and accepted payment methods.
+• Payment information – Your new roof estimate should outline payment information such as payment due dates and accepted payment methods.

-• Approximated Timeline– the projected timeline from start to finish on your roofing project.
+• Approximated timeline– Your new roof estimate should detail the projected timeline from start to finish on your roofing project.

-• Costs – the estimated cost of removing the old roof, hauling away debris, renting a dumpster, and heavy equipment (if it’s necessary).
+• Costs – The roof estimate should also include the estimated cost of removing the old roof, hauling away debris, renting a dumpster, and heavy equipment (if it’s necessary).

-• Roof materials – this should be the cost of all materials, including roof covering, drip edges, flashing, underlayment, gutters, nails, new ventilation, etc.
+• Roof materials – The roof estimate should detail materials that will be used for the project.
+Make sure they include the cost of all materials, including roof covering, drip edges, flashing, underlayment, gutters, nails, new ventilation, etc.

-• Guarantees and expectations of work – they should list their workmanship and cleanup guarantees.
+• Guarantees and expectations of work – The estimate should list the roofing company’s workmanship and cleanup guarantees.

-• Warranty – the warranty information for materials and workmanship.
+• Warranty – The estimate should detail the warranty information for materials and workmanship.

-• A means for exit – both sides must have a way to terminate the agreement without incurring penalties under certain circumstances.
+• A means for exit – Both sides must have a way to terminate the agreement without incurring penalties under certain circumstances — make sure you understand the terms of the contract you will be required to sign to move forward.

 Expert Tip: Never sign a contract with a roofer that HAS NOT performed an inspection of your roof!